Pratheeksha-Shetty/Agent-Merge-Script/README.md

 * If the email address is present in metadata-dashboard then the Count result will be >0.
 If its 0 then you will see "No user with email "xyz" found" printed and the script continues with the next email.

 ------------------
-## Remove Password Script
+## Bulk Remove Agent Password Script

 * If you have only merged the agent accounts for the first time(to confirm if its working fine) then you have to delete agent passwords/disable traditional login, bulk_remove_agent_password.py helps with the same.

 ***Steps to execute***

-* Download or copy the script from Github into a file and name it as bulk_remove_agent_password.py and place it in the same folder as agents.txt.
+* Download or gitclone the script from Github and place it in the same folder as agents.txt.
 * Make sure that you have saved "metadata-dashboard" credentials in your .janrain-capture.
 Change in the script or .janrain-capture if you have saved the credentials as dashboard-metadata.
 * If you are working on CN console then in the script change "metadata-dashboard" to "metadata-dashboard-cn" or whatever that you have saved as in your .janrain-capture file.
 * agents.txt should include the agent emails as in the sample file.